Create and manage dashboards

 When you notice issues on dashboards, use Cloud Observability’s correlation feature to investigate the deviation and find possible causes.

-You can’t use the correlation feature on big number charts.
+The correlation feature works with metrics and spans only.
+And you can’t use the correlation feature on big number charts.

 To run the correlation feature, click View correlations or click directly in the chart and select View correlations.
 Cloud Observability opens a side panel where you can begin your investigation.